|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 9: To Shiraz via Firouzabad

-We continue to Firouzabad where we explore the Great palace of Ardashir Babakan, which dates back to 260 AD.
+We drive to Firouzabad where we explore the Great palace of Ardashir Babakan, which dates back to 260 AD.
 This area of Iran is home to many nomadic tribal groups and if we are lucky we may encounter them today.
-We continue our journey to Shiraz for dinner and overnight.
+Dinner and overnight in Shiraz.

 Day 10: Sites of Shiraz